ConfettiFX/The-Forge/README.md

 3. Visual Studio 2017 with Windows SDK / DirectX version 17763.132 (you need to get it via the Visual Studio Intaller) https://developer.microsoft.com/en-us/windows/downloads/sdk-archive

-4. The Forge supports now as the min spec for the Vulkan SDK 1.1.82.0 and as the max spec is  [1.1.114](https://vulkan.lunarg.com/sdk/home)
+4. The Forge supports now as the min spec for the Vulkan SDK 1.1.82.0 and as the max spec  [1.1.114](https://vulkan.lunarg.com/sdk/home)

 6. The Forge is currently tested on
 * AMD 5x, VEGA GPUs (various)